GamingShitposting/naples-nds/_posts/2023-09-29-here-we-start-for-the-nds.md

 ---
-title: Here we start, for the NDS.
+title: "Here we start, for the NDS."
 image:
   path: "/media/craiyon_020855_girls_playing_with_a_nintendo_ds.webp"
   thumbnail: "/media/craiyon_020855_girls_playing_with_a_nintendo_ds.webp"